owodunni/curarehab/packages/directus/README.md

 # Directus

 The following directory contains the tools to build directus for use on our local server and for AWS.
-We run directus on our local server, however we can use AWS as a backup in case our local server goes down.
+We run directus on our local server, however we can use AWS or other cloud providers as a backup in case our local server goes down.

 We switch between AWS and our local server by changing the CNAME record for [cms.curarehab.se](https://cms.curarehab.se) at cloudflare.